Sector-F-Labs/reservoir/book/src/first-chat.md

 - **[Chat Gipitty Integration](./chat-gipitty.md)** - Add memory to your existing chat tools
 - **[API Reference](./api/overview.md)** - Learn about advanced features

 **Congratulations!** You've successfully used Reservoir to have a conversation with persistent memory.
-The AI now remembers everything from your conversation and can reference it in future chats!
+The Language Model now remembers everything from your conversation and can reference it in future chats!